 Can you get a flu shot while infected with coronavirus?

 There is a lot that scientists don’t yet know about how Covid-19 interacts with other kinds of viruses.
-Talk to your doctor about getting a flu vaccine while positive for Covid-19.
+Talk to your doctor about getting a flu vaccine if you have recently tested positive for Covid-19.
 They will be able to give you the best recommendation for your situation.

 Do you need a negative Covid-19 test to get a flu shot?